How dangerous are volcanoes?

 (Lidia, Los Llanos, La Palma)

 Every volcanic explosion is accompanied by ash.
 The resulting cloud can stretch several kilometers high and be carried hundreds to thousands of kilometers.
-Extreme amounts of ash can remain in the atmosphere for weeks and months and slow down the entry of the sun’s rays, causing short-term climate changes in large regions.
+Extreme amounts of ash can remain in the atmosphere for weeks and months and slow down the entry of sunlight, resulting in short-term climate changes in large regions.

-Volcanic ash can therefore not only affect the immediate vicinity of a volcano, but also large airspaces: When Eyjafjallajökull in Iceland erupted in 2010 – some still remember – the entire northern European airspace came to a standstill for several days because the ash cloud was not with the safety of the engines was compatible.
+Volcanic ash can therefore not only affect the immediate surroundings of a volcano, but also large airspaces: During the eruption of Eyjafjallajökull in Iceland in 2010 – still remembered by some – the entire northern European airspace came to a standstill for several days because the ash cloud was incompatible with engine safety.

-Small ash particles are like glass, incredibly sharp.
+Small ash particles are like glass, incredibly sharp-edged.
 These particles can become unhealthy for humans.